Transforming public service through the currency of trust, modernization, and a people-first approach to fiscal integrity

 The defining moment of Stephanie’s career was not a single legislative victory, but the steady, upward climb of rebuilding the New Mexico Taxation and Revenue Department.
 Upon her arrival, she recognized that you cannot provide excellent customer service to the public if your own employees are struggling.

 Her leadership focused on “working smarter, not harder.”
-In an era where budgets rarely keep pace with growing missions, she leaned into technological modernization.
-Under her guidance, the department launched New Mexico’s mobile driver’s license and implemented advanced analytics to automate delinquent tax collection.
+In an era where budgets rarely keep pace with growing missions, she leaned into technological modernization and process efficiency.
+Under her guidance, the department redesigned tax return processing rules to allow returns and payments to flow seamlessly and implemented advanced analytics to automate delinquent tax collection.

 However, her most impactful work was internal.
 She moved beyond the spreadsheets to focus on the 900 employees stationed across the state.
-She didn’t just fill vacancies; she built a culture.
-By implementing a mentorship program, a leadership lending library, and a robust employee excellence awards program, she signaled that the department’s greatest asset was its people.
+She didn’t just fill vacancies; she built a culture of professional growth.
+By creating a career ladder within the Motor Vehicle Division and implementing a salary matrix to ensure a uniform and fair pay scale, she signaled that the department’s greatest asset was its people.
 Perhaps most tellingly of her empathetic leadership style, she introduced fitness and wellness leave, alongside tuition assistance, recognizing that a supported workforce is a resilient one.

 “Leaders can’t go it alone.
 We need to build a team that shares the values the organization needs,” Stephanie says.
 “If you know your team shares your values, you can confidently let people do their jobs and support them whenever needed.
 Trust in your team allows you to exponentially expand the impact you can have.”